-For each $i=1,2$, the fat graph $H_i$ has three boundary components.
+The fat graph $H_j$, for each $j=1,2$, has three boundary components .
 Therefore, this case is not possible.

-\begin{large} Case 2. \end{large} In this case assume that there is a cycle $C_i$ which consists of three edges.
-Without loss of generality assume that $C_1$ consists of three edges.
+\begin{large} Case 2. \end{large} In this case, we assume that there is a cycle $C_i$ which consists of three edges.
+Without loss of generality, we assume that $C_1$ consists of three edges.
 The Euler characteristic argument implies that other two standard cycles $C_2$ and $C_3$ consist of two edges and one edge respectively.
-The similar argument as in the case 1 it follows that up to isomorphism there are two distinct such fat graphs $\Gamma_1, \Gamma_2$ which are given in Figure~\ref{fig:5}.
+The similar argument as in Case 1 follows that up to isomorphism there are two distinct such fat graphs $\Gamma_1$ and $\Gamma_2$ which are given in Figure~\ref{fig:5}.

 The graph $\Gamma_1$ has three boundary components and $\Gamma_2$ has one boundary component.
 Therefore, by construction $G=\Gamma_2$ is the unique fat graph which satisfies the theorem.